ckeditor/ckeditor5/docs/installation/getting-started/api-and-events.md

 <info-box hint>
 **Quick recap**

 In the {@link installation/getting-started/getting-and-setting-data previous guide} you have learned how to set and get data from the editor.
-You can also start using editor's API and events.
+You can also start using the editor's API and events.
 </info-box>

 CKEditor 5 and its plugins expose structured API and Events that are allowing to interact with an editor and to react to changes.